Tomahawk2191/NUConnect-3200/database-files/README.md

 Open Datagrip for MySQL and rerun the SQL file.

-- Use DROP DATABASE [database_name]; to drop the existing database.
+- Use DROP DATABASE [NUconnect]; to drop the existing database.

-- Use CREATE DATABASE [database_name]; to recreate the Database
+- Use CREATE DATABASE [NUconnect]; to recreate the Database

 Use docker-compose up to restart the application

-The project uses Docker so ensure containers are updated with docker-compose build

-For troubleshooting, check logs using docker logs [container_name]
+For troubleshooting, check the logs for the docker containers